nephila/django-meta/docs/settings.rst

 .. _META_USE_GOOGLEPLUS_PROPERTIES:

-META_USE_GOOGLEPLUS_PROPERTIES
+META_USE_SCHEMAORG_PROPERTIES
 ------------------------------

-This setting tells django-meta whether to render the Google properties.
+This setting tells django-meta whether to render the Schema.org properties.
 Default is ``False``.

 .. _META_USE_TITLE_TAG: